search icon

 Our article on the role of user flows in UX design will help you get more in-depth insights.

-Meaning of User Journey
+Meaning of user journey

 User journeys are diagrams illustrating a user’s path through a website, app, or other digital experience.
 They explore how users interact with the interface and their expectations in different situations.